matan-yes/dataScientistWorkshop_ex2/README.md

-In this exercise we will work with the Titanic dataset.

-1. Set working directory to be the path: c:\titanic
+1. Set working directory to be the path: c:\titanic.
+We will set this settings for all chunks using knitr::opts_chunk$set
 ```{r setup, include=FALSE}

 knitr::opts_chunk$set(echo = TRUE)